Improve Employee Scheduling to Fast Track Business Recovery: The Comprehensive Guide

 - Increases productivity

-Alternative schedules have increased with the gig economy.
+Alternative schedules go hand in hand with the gig economy.
 Companies hire freelancers and contractors for temporary stints.
-Ideally, professionals choose projects that interest them for which they are qualified.
+Ideally, qualified professionals choose projects that interest them.
 Businesses have more flexibility in finding the best person for the task at hand.

-Employee burnout is an issue for many industries, especially healthcare.
-When employees have more control of their shifts, they are less likely to suffer psychological stress.
-Workers with improved mental health are more effective and make fewer mistakes.
+Burnout levels have never been higher.
+Especially for frontline workers and essential businesses.
+It’s important to remember that when employees have more control of their shifts, they are less likely to suffer psychological stress.
+Indeed, workers with improved mental health are more effective and make fewer mistakes.

-Employers who don’t offer anything besides standard shifts would be wise to explore the possibilities.
-Most businesses could re-structure their scheduling without a loss in productivity.
+To be sure, employers who only offer standard shifts would be wise to explore the possibilities.
+In fact, businesses could re-structure their scheduling without a loss in productivity.

-Let’s address some of the different types of non-traditional work schedules and benefits.
+Let’s address some of the different types of non-traditional work schedules.

 Employees who telecommute work outside of the main office.
 This could be at home, a shared workspace, or any other remote location.

 Depending on the type of business, a telecommuter may have set hours or complete freedom.
-Most have a combination.
+Right now, most have a combination.
 For example, a software developer may be required to attend a virtual team meeting once a week.
 When working solo, however, they can choose their own hours.

-Telecommuting enlarges the hiring pool for companies.
-They are not limited to job seekers in a relatively small geographic area.
-When an employer can hire anyone in the world, they can find the candidate with the perfect combination of skills.
+Telecommuting expands the hiring pool because you are not limited to a small geographic area.
+After all, when you can hire anyone in the world, you are more likely to find the perfect candidate.

 Telecommuters can be highly engaged and extremely effective.
 Employee scheduling software helps employers track hours and productivity for telecommuters.
 This helps them weed out employees for whom telecommuting is not a good fit.